OpenSaMD/OpenSaMD/src/documents/released/sop-document-record-control/index.md

 - And an archived document with the archival date would be `archived/swd-sop-integrated-software-development-2021-02-24`

-When a document is undergoing review it exists within a GitHub pull request.
+When a document is undergoing review it exists within a GitHub pull request (PR).

 Product records are ideally labelled with a device number and device version;
 for instance: